GregBaughDev/Task-Manage-v2/README.md

 A task management app built with React.
 This is a rebuild of a previous attempt of this application.

 ## To Do
-[] BACKEND - elete the cards in that column
-[] Editing column names - Adding v4uuid is refreshing each time I try to edit the column and preventing editing functionality.
-Look into way to give button and div individual key and remove warnings
 [] Add validations
-    [] Change 'user' to select menu
-[] Update styles so scolling works on x & y axis
 [] Refactor, check current functions and add comments [] Connect to Express and DB
 [] Login functionality
+[] Responsive design

+Version 2
+[] Editing column names - Adding v4uuid is refreshing each time I try to edit the column and preventing editing functionality.
+Look into way to give button and div individual key and remove warnings -- TO DO ON NEXT VERSION ONCE INITIAL VERSION IS READY
+[] Update styles so scolling works on x & y axis
+[] BACKEND - Delete the cards in that column
+[] Change 'user' to select menu - Select from currently registered users